-We also make use of our wonderful Forest School to enhance the children's learning experiences.
-Our Early Years children visit the forest with our Forest School leader, Miss Craggs, every Wednesday afternoon, but can use it to support other curriculum areas whenever needed.
+We also make use of our fantastic Forest School to enhance the children's learning experiences.
+Our Early Years children visit the forest with our Forest School leader, Mrs. Rawlings every Monday afternoon, but can use it to support other curriculum areas whenever needed.

-The children's learning and achievements, both at home and at school are recorded in their learning journals, a lovely record of their year in Oak Class and the progress they have made.
+The children's learning and achievements, both at home by parents and at school are recorded on Tapestry an informative record of their year in Oak Class and the progress they have made.